Discrete Diffusion-Based Model-Level Explanation of Heterogeneous GNNs with Node Features: Evaluation

-\emph{Interpretation} (1) The explanations generated for our real-world datasets (Table~\ref{tab:table-gnn-faithfulness}) using DiGNNExplainer are faithful, as we obtained both high predictive faithfulness and ground-truth faithfulness scores.
-(2) We obtained a lower ground-truth faithfulness score for our baseline explainers due to their inability to model heterogeneous structures and lack of node features.
-(3) The reason for a low predictive faithfulness score for synthetic datasets is that the 3-layer GCN model predicts the node class of base Barabási–Albert(BA) graph accurately compared to all other classes (house, cycle, grid).
-(4) The reason for the low ground-truth faithfulness score for VAE is that graph generation via VAE is unable to preserve the underlying heterogeneous structures.
-(5) The reason for the high predictive faithfulness score in VAE for \textsc{IMDB} is that the GNN is trained with all features of the dataset, where all node types except Movie have continuous features, and the continuous features generated using VAE are more realistic.
+\paragraph{Interpretation} (1)~The explanations generated by DiGNNExplainer for our real-world datasets (Table~\ref{tab:table-gnn-faithfulness}) are faithful, as they achieve both high predictive faithfulness and ground-truth faithfulness.
+(2)~Our baseline explainers yield a lower ground-truth faithfulness due to their inability to model heterogeneous structures and lack of node features.
+(3)~The low predictive faithfulness of DiGNNExplainer on the synthetic datasets arises because the 3-layer GCN is heavily biased toward predicting the base node class.
+As a result, only one out of the four classes (base, house, cycle, grid) is predicted correctly in many cases, which leads to a low average predictive faithfulness across classes.
+(4) The low ground-truth faithfulness of VAE (Table~\ref{tab:table-evaluation-feature-selection}) suggests VAE-based graph generation is unable to preserve the underlying heterogeneous structures.
+(5) The high predictive faithfulness of VAE for \textsc{IMDB} can be explained by the fact that the GNN is trained with all features of the dataset, where all node types except movie have continuous features, and the continuous features generated using VAE are more realistic.
 (6) Realistic discrete features generated by learning a discrete space in DiTabDDPM result in highly faithful explanations, but we also observe that the node features for faithful explanations are not always the most realistic, i.e., do not have the highest cosine similarity values.
-(7) The \textsc{DBLP} experiment (Table~\ref{tab:table-evaluation-feature-selection}) with a large feature size produces both high predictive faithfulness and ground-truth faithfulness scores, indicating that the GNN model can be trusted.

-From the result interpretations (5, 6, 7) above, we can infer that node feature generation technique influences the quality of explanation graphs.
+(7) On \textsc{DBLP} (Table~\ref{tab:table-evaluation-feature-selection}), using a larger feature size produces both high predictive faithfulness and ground-truth faithfulness scores, indicating that the GNN model can be trusted.
+Overall, observations (5)--(7) indicate that the node feature generation technique substantially influences the quality of explanation graphs.